-Speaking of snakes, there's a story that Mossy Oak's Hunting the Country co-host Ronnie "Cuz" Strickland likes to tell.
+Speaking of snakes, there's a story that Country Roots co-host Ronnie "Cuz" Strickland likes to tell.

 "Yeah, once while hunting with Will Primos at his old camp called Rattlesnake, I was going to cook for some guests that we had down," said Strickland.
 "I started a fire in the old barrel cooker and sat down on the porch while the coals got right."